nemosupremo/tracing-betterstack/README.md

-# Tracing for Better Stack
+# Tracing for Better Stack (WIP)

+This library is a work in progress and is not yet ready for production use.

+### TODO
+ - [ ] Fix spans not being sent
+ - [ ] Fix logs not flushing on exit

 ## Overview